What is the best alternative to a diamond and still hard enough for daily wear?

 Besides being slightly softer, white sapphires have a subtler sparkle than diamonds.
 While diamonds give off a blinding, multicolored disco ball sparkle, white sapphires exude more of an intimate silver-white candlelit glow.

 Sapphires are a more ethical, sustainable alternative to diamonds.
 Around 80% of sapphires are mined artisanally by small scale miners, making them easier to buy directly from the mine.
 Small scale mining is also much less disruptive to the environment than the mechanized mining methods used in diamond extraction.
+A sustainable diamond substitute that we love.

 At Gem Breakfast, we only purchase sapphires from dealers that directly support artisanal miners.
 Many of our suppliers own a piece of the mine or source directly from the mine.
 This means better traceability in every stone's journey to us.